History of Our Parks

 Iverson Park also has become a center for winter sports action.
 A ski jump scaffold is located near the Jefferson Street park entrance and hills on either side of the Plover River provide fun for ski, sled, and toboggan enthusiasts.

-Goerke Park today occupies the site of Stevens Point's famous fair grounds where thousands gathered in earlier days for fairs, exhibitions and similar spectacles.
+Goerke Park today occupies the site of Stevens Point’s famous fair grounds where thousands gathered in earlier days for fairs, exhibitions and similar spectacles.
 The area received its name as the outgrowth of a donation in 1923 of $10,000 to the city from Mrs. Amanda Goerke as a trust fund for recreational purposes.
-The first steps in the conversion of the fair grounds came in 1932 when the Common Council adopted a resolution setting the grounds aside as a recreational, school, and military tract and authorized the use of funds from the Goerke estate for preparing the field.
+The first steps in the conversion of the fairgrounds came in 1932 when the Common Council adopted a resolution setting the grounds aside as a recreational, school, and military tract and authorized the use of funds from the Goerke estate for preparing the field.
 The grounds were also officially named the Goerke Memorial Recreation Field.
-The original field was bounded on the south my Main Street, on the north by Prais Street, on the east by Minnesota Avenuenue and on the west by Michigan Avenuenue.
+The original field was bounded on the south my Main Street, on the north by Prais Street, on the east by Minnesota Avenue and on the west by Michigan Avenue.

 The first building for athletic uses at Goerke Park was the Parker Memorial Fieldhouse dedicated May 29, 1934.
 Work on the fieldhouse began in 1933 using a $1,000 fund donated to the city by Mrs. Laura Mae Corrigan in memory of her mother, Mrs. Emma Parker.
 City relief workers completed the structure under the Civil Works Administration.